eoumenwa/Dare.ioProjects/PROJECT 9: Tooling Website deployment automation with Continuous Integration. Introduction to Jenkins.md

 Continuous Deployment.

 Task
-Enhance the architecture prepared in Project 8 by adding a Jenkins server, configure a job to automatically deploy source codes changes from Git to NFS server.
+Enhance the architecture prepared in Project 8 by adding a Jenkins server, configure a job to automatically deploy source codes changes from Git to NFS server